BreachOpen/Chas-Riley/Projects/Network/cir.md

 ## Steps Taken:
 1: **Determine which end the issue occurs**<br />
-To investigate, we attempted to replicate the issue to determine if the issue is at the customer’s end or the client’s end.
+To investigate, we attempted to replicate the issue to determine if the issue was at the customer’s  end or the host’s end.
-- This technique simply assesses whether the issue is occurring on the customer's end or the client's end.
+- This technique simply assesses whether the issue is occurring on the customer's end or the host's end.
 This step is vital because it reduces the possible issues to half.
-Because our team was able to replicate the same problem, we now know the problem is attributed to the client.
+Because our team was able to replicate the same problem, we now know the problem is attributed to the host.

 ![Browser Error Message](../../assets/img/cir/2.png)